 And with 7 SAT test dates per year over 5 years, that means there are 35 test dates you can choose from.
 However, for the sake of ease and everyone's sanity, I narrow this window a little bit.

-To my mind, the ideal window for low-stress SAT testing opens in the spring of sophomore year and closes the summer after junior year.
+However, the ideal window for low-stress SAT testing opens in the spring of sophomore year and closes the summer after junior year.

 Keeping your level of math and your calendar of activities in mind, you should plan to take the SAT as early as possible within this range after preparing to ensure that you have a little stress as possible on this journey.